kwameopareasiedu/react-simple-widgets/src/hooks/use-load-more/usage.md

     This is the list of loaded items

--   `canLoadMore: boolean`
+-   `endOfItems: boolean`

-    This indicates whether your load-more button should be enabled/visible.
-When the items length reaches the total number of items, this is false
+    Indicates whether the source of the items has reached its end.
+You can use this to show/hide your button to load more items

--   `shouldLoadMore: number`
+-   `loadTriggered: number`

     This is updated anytime `onLoadMore()` is called.
 You should connect this to the effect that loads the items from your API service

--   `onLoadMore(resetBeforeLoad?: boolean) => void`
+-   `loadMore(resetBeforeLoad?: boolean) => void`

-    When this function is called, `page` is incremented and `shouldLoadMore` is updated to trigger any connected effect to run.
+    When this function is called, `page` is incremented and `loadTriggered` is updated to trigger any connected effect to run.
 Within that effect, `page` will have the new incremented value

     -   `resetBeforeLoad?: boolean`